xybor-x/enum/README.md

 ## Utility functions

-*All following functions can be used with any style of enum.*
+*All of the following functions can be used with any style of enum.
+Note that this differs from the built-in methods, which are tied to the enum object rather than being standalone functions.*

 ### FromString